Arjun-Anubis/skit/act1/act-1-scene-2.md

 mc: [Yosh]

-_The frame gets smaller and start goig towards the right, snaps back to the left and out of frame_
+_The frame gets smaller and start going towards the right, snaps back to the left and out of frame_

 mc (Outside frame): Darn it!